cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/installing-dopamine.md

 ::: danger

-If you do not already have TrollStore installed, and are using an A8(X) iPad on firmware version 15.7.2 or later, you need to either follow <router-link to="/installing-dopamine-trollrestore">Installing Dopamine (TrollRestore)</router-link> or <router-link to="/installing-dopamine-plumeimpactor">Installing Dopamine (PlumeImpactor)</router-link> instead.
+If you do not already have TrollStore installed, and are using an A8(X) iPad on firmware version 15.7.2 to 15.8.6, you need to either follow <router-link to="/installing-dopamine-trollrestore">Installing Dopamine (TrollRestore)</router-link> or <router-link to="/installing-dopamine-plumeimpactor">Installing Dopamine (PlumeImpactor)</router-link> instead.

 :::

 ::::: tabs

-:::: tab name="TrollInstallerX (A9(X) and later 15.7 to 16.6.1 / A9(X) to A11 15.5 to 15.6.1)" :default="true"
+:::: tab name="TrollInstallerX (16.0 to 16.6.1 / A9(X) and later 15.7 to 15.8.6 / A9(X) to A11 15.5 to 15.6.1)" :default="true"

 ::: tip